Our Mission

 Why It Matters

-During recent retention elections special interest groups have increasingly flooded radio, mail, email, and online channels with messages aimed at swaying Alaskans to replace judges who will not apply their groups’ beliefs or politics over the rule of law.
 The most important expectation Alaskans have of our courts is that judges will treat everyone fairly, protect due process, and guarantee equal justice for all – by following the law.
-Alaskans need to protect the independence of judges so they can make decisions based only on the law and disregard pressure from political or other special interests attempting to control their decision-making.
+Alaskans need to protect the independence of our judiciary so that our state judges can make decisions based only on the law and the evidence, not on pressure from partisan or other special interest groups.

 Justice is the safe harbor that all of us seek when we find ourselves in a storm - whatever our political stripe.
 How would it feel to any of us to enter that harbor only to find out that our political views will determine whether we are protected?
 Support Fair and Impartial Courts and join me.

-Join the fight to keep Alaska’s courts fair
+Join us in the fight to keep Alaska’s state courts fair

-Your support will help us to meet the goal of protecting Alaska’s fair and independent courts.
+Your support will help us meet the goal of protecting Alaska’s fair and independent courts.

 DONATE